MK2112/minicorpus/Readme.md

 ### Reproduction Challenges and Insights

-The reproduction of MiniPile was successful.
-Even though the reproduction had to make multiple assumptions and compromises, benchmark performance was largely retained or even slightly improved upon (within a single digit percentage range <= 2.23%).
-We consider this to be within the margin of error and therefore not significant.
+Even though the reproduction had to make assumptions and compromises, benchmark performance was largely retained or even slightly improved (within a single digit percentage range, <= 2.23%).
+We consider this to be within the margin of error and therefore not a significant deviation.
+The reproduction of MiniPile was therefore successful.

 ### 160M Benchmark Insights

 Excluding the model versions pre-trained on The Pile, the project produced a Pythia 160M and a Pythia 1.4B trained on the original MiniPile as baselines.<br>
-Additionally the project produced 6 160M parameter models exploring ideas for improvement and another 7 160M ablation models, concerning scaling effects of distillation parameters, the distillation dataset size and the training step count.
-An additional 3 1.4B parameter models were trained with the reproduction MiniPile, the most promising distillation candidate and the lowest example count distillation dataset.
-A total of 14 datasets has been released in context with the project and released on [HuggingFace](https://huggingface.co/Marcus2112), along with all trained models.
+Additionally the project produced six 160M parameter models exploring distinct ideas for improvement and another seven 160M ablation models, concerning investigations of scaling effects of distillation parameters, the distillation dataset size and the training step count.
+An additional three 1.4B parameter models were trained with the reproduction MiniPile, the most promising distillation candidate (size-density-weighted sampling) and the lowest example count distillation dataset, respectively.
+A total of 14 datasets has been released on [HuggingFace](https://huggingface.co/Marcus2112), along with all trained models.
 (Individual links to models and datasets are listed further below.)

 For the 160M model benchmarks, we see that all of the 'improved' MiniPile model variants maintain similar MMLU performance (0.230), undercutting the original MiniPile (0.270) slightly.
 WinoGrande shows high consistency across MiniPile model variants, too.
 Compared to the Pile-trained model, every MiniPile model variant indicates catastrophic failure on both versions of Lambada, with perplexity scores in the millions.
 However, Blimp scores show only moderate degradation from the Pile-trained baseline, indicating a high retention of reasoning capabilities.

 The 160M MiniPile base version shows highest MMLU (0.270) and competitive ARC-Challenge scores (0.213), while 160M Density shows best WinoGrande (0.520) and solid Blimp (0.550) scores, and at the same time being approx. 6% smaller in training example count compared to MiniPile.

-Of the attempted improvements, the Low Density version shows overall lowest scores, beating the reproduction only slightly in the Blimp benchmark.
+Of the attempted improvements, the "Low Density" version shows overall lowest scores, beating the reproduction only slightly in the Blimp benchmark.
 This implies that it is important to sufficiently capture dense, similar regions of data instead of overly prefering sparse, unique example regions.

 When only seeing these 160M results, one could interpret that: